 Jean-Luc and Josyane

 Montreal, QC – Age 30/33

-Helped them save over $1000 in fees each year and consolidated their financial picture
+Helped them save fees each year and consolidate their financial picture

 Jean-Luc and Josyane both have good paying jobs and work full time while raising a young daughter.
 Despite the fact they were saving regularly they were struggling to make sense of their finances and had various investment accounts at 4 different financial institutions.
 They didn’t know how much they were paying in fees, what their overall performance was, or even what they were really invested in.
 Things needed to be simplified.